4 good reasons for a cloud-based CDP

 Mid-sized marketers especially often lose out to larger capital-intensive; IT projects like licensing systems and inventory systems so that the cloud can bridge the gap in resource needs.
 This is one of cloud technology’s biggest pluses.
 VIEWN’s CDP allows businesses to focus on running and managing their core marketing offerings while leveraging applications and letting the service providers take care of IT and the related resources needed to operate and maintain a technological infrastructure.

 Cloud solutions are packaged to be easy to deploy.
 Rather than draining resources on hardware maintenance, operating systems, networks, backup, storage, load balancing, and on-site data storage, businesses can instead shift their focus to the productive use of their data.
 Google Cloud Platform, for example, provides offerings ranging from Platform-as-a-Services (PaaS) to Software-as-a-Service (SaaS), which encompass database, storage, and security management solutions, to name a few.

 Access to Continuous Improvement and New Features

-Who wants to have to upgrade in order to gain access to the newest version?
-In order to make updates to non-cloud technologies, you need to take the application offline, install the patch or service pack, and finally test to make sure the update integrated correctly.
+Who wants to have to upgrade to gain access to the newest version?
+To update non-cloud technologies, you need to take the application offline, install the patch or service pack, and finally test to make sure the update is integrated correctly.
 Updates on the cloud are a breeze in comparison.
-In fact, with the cloud’s continuous updates and improvements on the backend, product upgrades or fixes can be rolled out easily without huge interruptions or additional software purchases.
+In fact, with the cloud’s continuous updates and improvements on the backend, we can roll out product upgrades or fixes easily without huge interruptions or additional software purchases.
 Continuous cloud updates translate to enhance user experience.
 Google App Engine, for example, allows developers to push out new versions with a single click, providing users with instant updates the next time they use the service or application.